X icon white, transparent background.

 • Time constraints: Managers may have concerns about allocating an hour a week to each team member, especially when they’re responsible for multiple reports.
 Ensure there’s time in everyone’s schedules for check-ins and highlight the importance of 1:1s for catching issues before they escalate.

 • Dedicated meetings: When teams work together closely, they may already spend a lot of time talking and underestimate the importance of regular individual meetings.
 However, research shows employees find private chats less challenging than group discussions.
-You could make one on one meetings with direct reports less frequent but emphasize the need for individual team members to have regular opportunities to share sensitive matters.
+You could make one-on-one meetings with direct reports less frequent but emphasize the need for individual team members to have regular opportunities to share sensitive matters.

 • Personal conversations: Some team leads may be conflict-averse and feel it’s better to deliver feedback less directly through group settings or written feedback.
-Suggest they hold one on ones in a more relaxed setting, like in the breakroom or outside, if there is a private spot.
+Suggest they hold one-on-ones in a more relaxed setting, like in the breakroom or outside, if there is a private spot.
 Remote teams could bring a cup of coffee and have a pet-friendly policy for 1:1 calls.
 Managers and employees alike may benefit from communication training to feel confident having candid, effective discussions.
 You can build out personalized learning paths for team members with Leapsome’s Learning module, and even roll out ready-made expert-backed courses from providers like Ethena in our learning marketplace.

 “People complain a lot about meetings.
 Unfortunately, I haven’t discovered a more high-bandwidth, high-leverage way of sharing knowledge than a face-to-face meeting.
 What I think actually bothers people is bad meetings.”